Asembia offers broad coverage across specialty pharmacy.

 Michael Carter, corporate director of specialty pharmacy at Partners Healthcare, part of the Excelera Integrated Delivery Network, said the 2019 meeting was very useful-not only because of the incredible variety of industry representation present but also because of the important topics discussed across the variety of talks and sessions.

-Many stated they hoped to learn more about how different players were approaching HHs’
+Many stated they hoped to learn more about how different players were approaching HHs’new proposed rebate rule

 -and Carter said that everyone in the business is “tracking that carefully,” waiting to see how it will evolve and what the fall-out might be for different business models.
 But, he said, there was not a lot of hard and fast intel on how that will all actually play out.
 Despite the lack of information on that particular front, Carter said the summit offered a “full menu.”
 He said the fact Asembia was able to offer such broad coverage across specialty pharmacy players made for a very comprehensive and productive meeting.

 Here are three key issues that Carter took away from the 2019 Asembia Specialty Pharmacy Summit:

 1. More health systems are looking at starting their own specialty pharmacy service-or join forces with existing ones.